tigerpixel/PGNParser/README.md

 Currently, only the draughts game strings have been implemented.
 Pull requests are welcome for further features.

-Parsing can be enacted by simply making a single call on the draughts move objects.
+Parsing can be enacted by simply making a single 'parse' call on the draughts move object.

 A result type will be returned which will contain the resulting move array or details of any failure.

 A failure contains an enumeration describing the reason for the failure and usually the token which failed.

-The following will parse to on DraughtsMove structure containing a black and a white move.
+The following will parse a PGN string to a DraughtsMove structure containing a black and a white move.

 ```swift
 let sinlgeMoveTwoPlayers = "1.
 9-14 23-18"